Cliquer ici pour le texte français.

 If you have coins I lack, if you lack coins I have (I have a few extra coins), thank you for emailing me!

-Here are some Excel charts of the coins I have to swap.
+Here are some obsolete Excel charts of the coins I have to swap.

 Thanks to all coin sellers, collectors and enthusiasts who allowed me to bring this collection together (except this Belgian merchant, of course, who refused to sell me a coin I had paid and stole money from me).